The following professionals lent their expertise to this article:

 • Managing Human Capital in Healthcare

-Best For: Students who want a career in banking or investment management that deal with organizations in the healthcare industry and may also want to work in non-healthcare industries
+Best for: Students who want a career in banking or investment management that deal with organizations in the healthcare industry, or who are interested in leadership, administration, or operations.

 Master of Health Administration / Business Administration (MHA/MBA) – Pfeiffer University